tridactyl/keyboard-api/readme.md

 Clone this repo, load it as a temporary addon from about:debugging in Firefox nightly, load the example addon in test-webextension subdirectory too.

-All keydown events in your first browser window will now be logged to the browser console and the test-webextension will toggle suppression of all keydown events if you press it's browseraction or press `Insert`.
+All keydown events in your first browser window will now be logged to the browser console and the test-webextension will toggle suppression of all keydown events if you press its browseraction or press `Insert`.

 For debugging, the API's `this` is made available as `this.keyboard` in the browser console of your first window.

-All the files in the repo is suitable for initial review.
+All the files in the repo are suitable for initial review.

 ## Questions for reviewers